|Female Silver pups||$1,800.00|

-with Silver Spoon Kennel, LLC, f/k/a 'Crist Culo Kennels', you are dealing with the most experienced breeder of Silver Labs in the world; CRIST CULO KENNELS has been breeding and raising Silver Labs longer than any kennel in the world.
+When you deal with CRIST CULO KENNELS you are dealing with the most experienced producer of Silver Labs in the world; and CRIST CULO KENNELS has been breeding and raising Silver Labs longer than any kennel in the world.
 It is with the utmost pride we can boast not only the best lines of Silver Labs in the world, our lines have a proven history second to none in the world.

 Silver Labs are gray (similar to the color of a Weimaraner), have gray nails, gray noses and have gray pads on their feet.
 Silver pups’ eyes are light blue until 6-8 months old; as adults Silver Labs’ eyes are pale yellow (about half the tone of a chocolate Lab).

 CCK’s original line of Silver Labs evolved